 - the terms of your request

 - the FOI Act

 - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines)

 4 Documents in scope of request

-The Department has identified two documents as falling within the scope of your request.

-These documents existed in the possession of the Department on 25 June 2019 when your FOI request was received.
+The Department identified two document relevant to your request.
+The documents existed in the possession of the Department on 22 August 2019 when your FOI request was received.